Small loans can be sent today.

 Payday loans are a short-term emergency cash solution, designed to be taken out to cover small, unexpected costs.
 Traditionally, they are repaid when you receive your wages at the end of the month, however these days, what is typically considered a ‘payday loan’ can last longer – for 2-3 months.

 The idea behind payday loans is that what you borrow is paid back as soon as payday arrives, which is where they get their name from.
 However, many people discover that they struggle to pay back the full amount in such as short space of time and need longer to spread the cost.

-This is why at Sunny we don’t consider ourselves a payday lender – neither in the traditional sense as we’ve described, or at all.
-Instead, we offer short-term loans that can be repaid over 6 to 14 months, depending on the amount you borrow.
+This is why at Sunny we don’t consider ourselves a payday introducer – neither in the traditional sense as we’ve described, or at all.
+Instead, we work with a broker partner whose lenders offer short-term loans that can be repaid over 3 to 36 months, depending on the amount you borrow.